rizkyghofur/AplikasiPKLSMKN1GlagahWeb/readme.rst

 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project.